 HCW9302.
-Subcutaneous administration of our preclinical-stage, lead drug candidate, HCW9302, is designed to activate and expand $T{reg}$ cells to reduce senescence by suppressing the activity of inflammasome-bearing cells and the inflammatory factors which they secrete.
+HCW9302 is our preclinical lead product candidate administered by subcutaneous injection.
+This immunotherapeutic is designed to reduce senescence by suppressing the activity of inflammasome-bearing cells and the inflammatory factors they secrete through activation and expansion of regulatory T cells ("Treg") cells.
 This molecule is a single-chain, IL-2-based fusion protein.
-Preclinical studies in mouse models have demonstrated the ability of HCW9302 to expand and activate $T{reg}$ cells and reduce inflammation-related diseases, supporting the potential of HCW9302 to treat a wide variety of autoimmune and pro-inflammatory diseases, such as atherosclerosis.
-We are in the process of completing IND-enabling studies and intend to prepare and submit an Investigational New Drug ("IND") application to the FDA in 2023.
+Preclinical studies in mouse models have demonstrated the ability of HCW9302 to expand and activate Treg cells and reduce inflammation-related diseases, supporting the potential of HCW9302 to treat a wide variety of autoimmune and pro-inflammatory diseases, such as atherosclerosis.
+We are in the process of completing IND-enabling studies and intend to prepare and submit an Investigational New Drug ("IND") application to the FDA for permission to conduct a clinical trial in an autoimmune indication in the fourth quarter of 2023.